artificial-intelligence-class/spherov2.py/docs/sphero_edu.rst

 Get Started
 ===========
-Sphero robots are fun, durable and programmable toys!
-This wiki is a guide to learn how to program Sphero robots with JavaScript, the most common web programming language in the world.
+Sphero robots aren't just toys – they are programmable robots that are great for learning about computer science!
+This wiki is a guide to learn how to program Sphero robots with Python.
 You will need a `Sphero robot <https://sphero.com/collections/all>`_, a Python 3 environment, and a hunger to learn.

 Hello World!
 ------------